Arnuwanda II

+Map of the Hittite Empire at its greatest extent under Suppiluliuma I(c.1350–1322) and Mursili II (c.1321–1295).
+Because many of the place names have been taken from Hittite sources and compared to classical place names, they may not all be correct as there is still scholarly disagreement (ex.
+Lukka as Lycia, Karkija as Caria).

 Arnuwanda II was a Hittite king who reigned in the late 14th century BC, perhaps in c.
 1322–1321 BC.
-His reign was a briefly interlude between those of his father Šuppiluliuma I and younger brother Muršili II.
+His reign was a brief interlude between those of his father Šuppiluliuma I and younger brother Muršili II.

 Early life

 Arnuwanda was the eldest surviving son of the Hittite great king Šuppiluliuma I and his first wife, Ḫenti, herself apparently the daughter of Tudḫaliya III (sometimes called Tudḫaliya II) and granddaughter of Arnuwanda I.

 Crown Prince

 Arnuwanda was declared his father's heir apparent (tuḫkanti) and is attested as such in references to several events taking place during Šuppiluliuma's reign.
 Arnuwanda's absence from the record in the earliest events of his father's reign suggests he was too young to participate in them at the time.
 Together with his father, mother, and uncle Zida, Arnuwanda was mentioned in the description of the formal installation of his younger brother Telipinu as priest (and governor) of Kizzuwatna.